abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 ---

-Everyone uses AI daily — ChatGPT, Copilot, Claude.
+Everyone uses AI daily: ChatGPT, Copilot, Claude.
 But how many of us have *extended* an AI model?
 Given it a new capability it didn't have before?
 That's what this talk is about: building your own MCP server.

 I'm Ladislav Prskavec, Staff Engineer at [Everpure](https://everpure.com).
 I mostly work with Go, Kubernetes, and cloud (AWS, OCI, Azure).
 I organize the Prague Go Meetup and co-host the *You Build It, You Run It* podcast.

 This isn't only for infrastructure people.
-The concepts apply whether you write JavaScript, Python, Ruby — anything.
+The concepts apply whether you write JavaScript, Python, Ruby, or anything.
 I chose Go because I think AI writes clean Go (and I'll show you why), but you can follow along in your own language.

-## AI Is Powerful — But Blind
+## AI Is Powerful but Blind

-GPT-4, Claude, Gemini — they can reason about almost anything.
+GPT-4, Claude, and Gemini can reason about almost anything.
 But they're completely blind to *your* world.

 They don't know what's in your database.
 They can't check if your deploy went through.
 They can't look at your error logs.
 They're incredibly smart, but incredibly isolated.

-- They can't query your **database** — imagine asking AI "how many users signed up this week?" and it just knows.
+- They can't query your **database**.
+Imagine asking AI "how many users signed up this week?" and it just knows.
-- They can't access your **CMS or user data** — what if AI could search your docs, update a blog post, check content status?
+- They can't access your **CMS or user data**.
+What if AI could search your docs, update a blog post, check content status?
-- They can't search your **project documentation** — every project has that one wiki page nobody can find.
-AI could find it instantly.
+- They can't search your **project documentation**.
+Every project has that one wiki page nobody can find; AI could find it instantly.
-- They can't call your **internal APIs** — microservices, webhooks, admin endpoints.
+- They can't call your **internal APIs**: microservices, webhooks, admin endpoints.
 AI can't touch any of them.

 That gap between AI's intelligence and your data is what we're going to bridge.